AmpersandTarski/documentation/tutorial/rap3.md

 ## Disclaimer

 RAP3 is under development.
 You can expect to find children's diseases in the software.
-Please notify us by [making an issue in our issue registration system](https://github.com/AmpersandTarski/Ampersand/issues).
-Please use the label `component:RAP3`to identify your issue as having to do with RAP3.
+Please notify us by [making an issue in our issue registration system](https://github.com/AmpersandTarski/RAP/issues).
 In this way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.

 ## Making your first Ampersand script